flub78/multitenant/doc/testing/running_tests.md

 By default the central database for testing is DB_DATABASE=multi_test

-Warning: to migrate the multi_test database, I edit temporarly the .env file to point to multi_test.
-I shoud find a cleaner way.
+Warning: to migrate the multi_test database, I edit temporary the .env file to point to multi_test.
+I should find a cleaner way.

 Tenant databases are named tenant . tenant('id')